KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_58900efa3a04116aa6e7b999_1485836029092__img.png_)

-Being in the public spotlight
+#### Being in the public spotlight

 As a maintainer you are under big pressure when dealing with those kinds of situations.
-Depending on the conversation, people can tweet screenshots,[you might land on HackerNews](https://news.ycombinator.com/item?id=11245652)or cause a shitstorm, causing hundreds of comments by random people on the internet.
+Depending on the conversation, people can tweet screenshots,[you might land on HackerNews](https://news.ycombinator.com/item?id=11245652) or cause a shitstorm, causing hundreds of comments by random people on the internet.
 This distraction leads to many maintainers leaving feature requests open and unanswered, and not dealing with them altogether.

 Due to the pressure of having 100% of your activities (both code and conversations) in public, lots of open source maintainers burn out.
 You can find hundreds of blog articles about software developers sharing their story (most recently "[Dear JavaScript](https://medium.com/@thejameskyle/dear-javascript-7e14ffcae36c#.imt9j3rxi)").

-Reviewing external PRs
+#### Reviewing external PRs

 As a maintainer you often have the responsibility to decide what you merge into your project’s code base, and what to reject.
 Very often these are very difficult decisions, which might hurt other people.
 When merging code changes that introduce new features or options, the maintainers have to consider the long-term effect of this change: